 The gradual degradation of the environment is due to many factors.
 There are mainly three different types of environmental degradation.
-They are land degradation, water degradation, and air degradation.
+They are land degradation (also called soil degradation), water degradation, and air degradation.
 The degradation of these three environments impacts the global climate and living conditions to a great extent.
 All the environmental factors are dependent on one another and the impact or degradation of one type leads to the breakdown of the other factors in nature.

 Water degradation or water pollution is mainly caused by the release of harmful materials into water bodies rendering it unsuitable for the use by animals or humans.
 A moving water body serves as a very effective mode of disposal of waste.
 This is the usual norm for people living near water bodies.
 This can be seen in the drainage and sewage systems in various cities.
-Many industries dispose off their wastes into many rivers and lakes.
+Many industries dispose off their wastes into many rivers and lakes which are also the main sources of water pollution.
 These industrial wastes are often untreated and frequently contain harmful chemicals that can be toxic to aquatic life forms and to animals and humans when consumed.

 The use of chemicals in agriculture as manures, pesticides, and weedicides often result in chemical contamination of nearby water bodies after rain or connected irrigation systems.
 These chemicals are extremely harmful to the aquatic ecosystem as well as for human consumption.